scipy/scipy/doc/source/dev/conduct/report_handling_manual.rst

 * Emphasize empathy for individuals rather than judging behavior, avoiding binary labels of "good" and "bad/evil".
-Overt, clear-cut aggression and harassment exists and will be addressed unambiguously.
-But many scenarios that can prove challenging to resolve are those where normal disagreements devolve into inappropriate behavior from multiple parties.
+Overt, clear-cut aggression and harassment exists and we will be address that firmly.
+But many scenarios that can prove challenging to resolve are those where normal disagreements devolve into unhelpful or harmful behavior from multiple parties.
   Understanding the full context and finding a path that re-engages all is hard, but ultimately the most productive for our community.

-* Help increase engagement in good discussion practice: try to identify where discussion may have broken down and provide actionable information, pointers and resources that can help enact positive change on these points.
+* Help increase engagement in good discussion practice: try to identify where discussion may have broken down and provide actionable information, pointers and resources that can lead to positive change on these points.

 * Be mindful of the needs of new members: provide them with explicit support and consideration, with the aim of increasing participation from underrepresented groups in particular.

 * Individuals come from different cultural backgrounds and native languages.
-  While lack of intent to harm is not an excuse, try to identify any honest misunderstandings caused by a non-native speaker and help them understand the issue and how to change.
+  Try to identify any honest misunderstandings caused by a non-native speaker and help them understand the issue and what they can change to avoid causing offence.
 Complex discussion in a foreign language can be very intimidating, and we want to grow our diversity also across nationalities and cultures.

 *Mediation*: voluntary, informal mediation is a tool at our disposal.
 In